Mullans/BoilThePlaylist/data/boil_prompt.md

   ]
 }
 Rules:
-- Include START as the first element and END as the last element.
+- The sequence must contain exactly N intermediate tracks (no START or END included).
 - Keep arc_summary casual, fun, and DJ-like (2–4 sentences).
+Describe the vibe and sounds of the playlist.

 OPTIONAL (if you have Spotify/audio-feature access)
 - Use Spotify audio features (danceability, energy, tempo, valence, acousticness, etc.)